opendocsg/opendoc-postman-guide/twilio-sms.md

 ![phone number](./assets/phonenum.jpg)

-If you wish to purchase a singapore phone that starts with +65, you need to complete a regulatory bundle.
+If you wish to purchase a Singapore phone number that starts with +65, you need to complete a regulatory bundle.
 It will ask for an ID and business details for verification.

 ![complete regulatory bundle](./assets/reg-bundle.jpg)

-Once your application for regulatory bundle has been approved then you can search for a phone number that starts wtih +65.
+Once your application for regulatory bundle has been approved then you can search for a phone number that starts with +65.

 ![search phone number](./assets/buy-num-1.jpg)